Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 5.9.
 Write a program that read two numbers(x,y) and display x^y (x power y) using loop

 5.10.
 Write a program that read two numbers(n,r) and display nPr(Permutation) 5.11.
 Write a program that read two numbers(n,r) and display nCr(Combination)

+5.12.
+Write a program that read any integer and display its digital root (using loop) 5.13.